Argyll and Sutherland Highlanders: After the War

 On 28 March 2006, as part of the restructuring of the infantry, the Argyll and Sutherland Highlanders were amalgamated with the other Scottish infantry regiments into the single Royal Regiment of Scotland.
 The regiment's last role before amalgamation was in the air assault role as part of 16 Air Assault Brigade.
 Elements of the new regiment originally affiliated with the Argyll and Sutherland Highlanders included a regular battalion (5 SCOTS), an affiliated company of the Territorial Army battalion, 51st Highland Volunteers (7 SCOTS) and an Army Cadet Force battalion.
-The 5th Battalion continued recruiting in the area allocated to the Argylls, wore a green hackle on its headdress to differentiate it from the other battalions, and were permitted to use the title "The Argyll and Sutherland Highlanders" in reference to the battalion.
+The 5th Battalion continued recruiting in the area allocated to the Argylls, wore a green hackle on its headdress to differentiate it from the other battalions, and were permitted to use the title "The Argyll and Sutherland Highlanders" in parenthetis in reference to the battalion.

 On 5 July 2012, a further series of measures to reduce the total size of the British Army were announced by Defence Secretary Philip Hammond.
 These included the reduction of The Argyll and Sutherland Highlanders (5 SCOTS) to a single company (Balaklava Company) for public (ceremonial) duties in Scotland.
 The Queen visited the Highlanders at Howe Barracks in Canterbury in June 2013 to mark their relocation to Scotland.

-When the company is mounting royal guard/guard duties they are divided into two companies; Pony Platoon (ceremonial) and Security Platoon.
-When not mounting guard, the company is divided into No.1 and No.2 platoons for regular deployment.
+When the company is mounting royal guard/guard duties they are divided into two platoons; Pony Platoon (ceremonial) and Security Platoon.
+When not mounting guard, the company is divided into No. 1 and No. 2 platoons for regular deployment.
 Following the Army 2020 Refine, the company moved to Redford Barracks where they remain as part of the 51st Infantry Brigade and Headquarters Scotland.

 Regimental museum

-The Argyll and Sutherland Highlanders Regimental Museum is the regimental museum of the Argyll and Sutherland Highlanders, their antecedent regiments and successor battalions.
+The Argyll and Sutherland Highlanders Regimental Museum is the regimental museum of the Argyll and Sutherland Highlanders, their antecedent regiments, and successor battalions.
 Located in Stirling Castle, the museum building was built in the 1490s, and known as the "King's House" or "King's Old Building", thought to have been the private residence of King James IV.
 Entrance to the museum is included in the price of the castle entrance ticket.
 The museum is almost entirely maintained through public donations; the modest grant from the Ministry of Defence has been withdrawn.
 It is governed by a charitable trust: The Argyll and Sutherland Highlanders Museum Trust.

-The museum closed for refurbishment on 31 August 2018 and was scheduled to reopen in 2021.
+The museum closed for refurbishment in August 2018.
+It re-opened again, following completion of a programme of works funded by the National Lottery Heritage Fund and costing £4 million, in June 2021.